Chapter 8: “Too Hot to Handle” – Human Migration on a Rapidly Warming Planet

 - Support conditions in countries of origin for a safe and dignified return

-In addition, the recognizes that environmental degradation, climate change, and natural disasters interact with (and add to) other existing refugee crises (United Nations, 2018, p.
+In addition, the Compact recognizes that environmental degradation, climate change, and natural disasters interact with (and add to) other existing refugee crises (UNHCR, 2018, p.
 10).
-Instances of forced displacement due to climatic/environmental events are explicitly identified as factors that need to be addressed in future international efforts aimed at addressing the global refugee crisis.
+Instances of forced displacement because of climate and environmental events are explicitly identified as factors that need to be addressed in future international efforts aimed at addressing the global refugee crisis.